-Our most advanced development candidate, SAGE-217, is in Phase 3 development for MDD and PPD.
-MDD patients are typically treated with a variety of antidepressant medications, including SSRIs and SNRIs.
-If successfully developed and approved, SAGE-217 may also face competition from esketamine which is approved in the treatment of treatment resistant depression.
-A number of companies are developing product candidates intended for the treatment of MDD, including NMDA receptor antagonists or partial antagonists such as apimostinel and dextromethorphan/buproprion.
+Our most advanced development candidate, zuranolone, is in Phase 3 development for MDD and PPD.
+Patients with MDD are typically treated with a variety of antidepressant medications, including SSRIs and SNRIs.
+If successfully developed and approved, zuranolone may also face competition from esketamine, which is approved in the treatment of treatment resistant depression.
+A number of companies are developing product candidates intended for the treatment of MDD, including NMDA receptor antagonists or partial antagonists such as dextromethorphan/bupropion.
+In December 2019, Axsome Therapeutics, Inc. announced that its NMDA receptor antagonist, AXS-05, had met the primary endpoint in the company's GEMINI Phase 3 trial in MDD, and that the company planned to submit its NDA filing in the second half of 2020.

-In the field of neuroactive steroids focused specifically on modulation of GABAA receptors, we also face competition from Marinus Pharmaceuticals, Inc., or Marinus.
+In the field of neuroactive steroids focused specifically on modulation of GABAA receptors, we also face competition from other companies, including Marinus Pharmaceuticals, Inc., or Marinus.
 Marinus is developing a form of ganaxolone, a known GABAA positive allosteric modulator neuroactive steroid.